Roads and freeways in metropolitan Phoenix: State Route 74 (Lake Pleasant Freeway)

-State Route 85 (future freeway from SR-30 to I-10)
+State Route 85 (future I-11 from the Gila River to I-10)

 The segment of SR-85 between Gila Bend to Buckeye is a connector between I-8 and I-10, and serves both as a connector from I-8 from San Diego to Phoenix.
-This segment is being upgraded to a divided highway, and is planned to become a freeway from SR-30 to I-10.
-Most of the 4-Lane road upgrades have already been completed.
+All of the four-lane divided road upgrades from Gila Bend to Buckeye have already been completed, aside from a 5 mile section through the town of Gila Bend.
+The section from SR-30 to I-10, has been identified as the most important section to upgrade to freeway status.
+The section from SR-30 to the Gila River could also be upgraded to freeway status as a part of the Interstate 11 Corridor.

-Pinal North–South Freeway
+Loop 505 (Pinal North–South Freeway)

-ADOT is currently in the study phase of identifying a corridor for the planned Pinal North-South Freeway to serve expected growth in the Pinal County region of the Phoenix Metro area.
-This future freeway would connect I-10 around Eloy with the Superstition Freeway (US 60) in Apache Junction, passing through Coolidge and Florence and intersecting with planned future alignments of the Hassayampa Freeway (I-11) and the Williams Gateway Freeway (SR 24).
+ADOT is currently in the Tier 2 environmental study phase of the planned Pinal North-South Freeway to serve expected growth in the Pinal County region of the Phoenix Metro area.
+This future freeway would connect I-10 around Eloy with the Superstition Freeway (US 60) in Gold Canyon, passing through Coolidge and Florence and intersecting with the planned future alignment of the Williams Gateway Freeway (SR 24).

-White Tank Freeway
+Loop 404 (White Tank Freeway)

 The White Tank Freeway is a new long-term freeway alignment designed to address expected rapid growth in the far northwest valley around Surprise and northern Buckeye.
-The freeway will begin at the US 60 interchange with Loop 303 in Surprise, run concurrent with US 60 for several miles, then split off westward to connect with the planned future alignment of the Hassayampa Freeway (Interstate 11) west of Buckeye.
+The freeway will begin at the US 60 interchange with Loop 303 in Surprise, run concurrent with US 60 for several miles, then split off westward at Jomax Road to connect with the planned future alignment of the Hassayampa Freeway (Interstate 11) west of Buckeye.
+Construction of this freeway is expected to take place around the same time as construction of I-11.
+"404" has been proposed as the numbering for this project.